MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                     \[ContainerWebUrl \<String\>\]: A path leading to the folder in which the item is stored.
                     \[MediaType \<String\>\]: The item's media type.
 Can be used for filtering for a specific type of file based on supported IANA Media Mime Types.
-Note that not all Media Mime Types are supported.
+Not all Media Mime Types are supported.
                     \[PreviewImageUrl \<String\>\]: A URL leading to the preview image for the item.
                     \[PreviewText \<String\>\]: A preview text for the item.
                     \[Title \<String\>\]: The item's title text.
                     \[Type \<String\>\]: The item's media type.
 Can be used for filtering for a specific file based on a specific type.
-See below for supported types.
+See the Type property values section, for supported types.
                   \[SharingHistory \<IMicrosoftGraphSharingDetail\[\]\>\]:
                 \[Trending \<IMicrosoftGraphTrending\[\]\>\]: Access this property from the derived type itemInsights.
                   \[Id \<String\>\]: The unique identifier for an entity.